640 South State StreetDover, Delaware 19901

 301 Jefferson AveMilford, DE 19963

 This test measures the amount of mercury in your urine.

 Mercury is a heavy metal that can be toxic.
 It occurs naturally as a liquid at room temperature and as an odorless vapor.

-You can be exposed to mercury from polluted air or water, if you work in an industry that still uses mercury, from eating fish that are high in mercury, and from some complementary and alternative health remedies.
+You can be exposed to mercury from polluted air or water.
+You can also be exposed if you work in an industry that still uses mercury, from eating fish that are high in mercury, and from some complementary and alternative health remedies.

 Long-term exposure to mercury can cause kidney and brain damage in adults.
 Exposure to mercury during pregnancy can cause permanent damage to the developing fetus.
 Breastfeeding may also expose infants to mercury.

 Children who are exposed to mercury can suffer damage to their kidneys, nervous system, and digestive system.

 Mercury is also in silver amalgam dental fillings.
 Tiny amounts of mercury may be absorbed from these fillings, but this amount is not likely to cause health problems.